littlebeanbean7/wine_quality_classification/README.md

 ### Features

 There are 11 features.
 All of them are numerical.
 No missing values are indentified.
 All features are used for modelling as the modelling experiments show that all features contribute to over 5% feature importance, this demostrated all of the features are important for the model to make prediction.
+Previous study using PCA to do feature selection also proved that dropping feature would make the model performance drop.
+[2]

 Below shows the statistics of all the columns.
 The last column "quality" is the Target variable.
 All other columns are features.
 <img width="770" alt="image" src="https://github.com/littlebeanbean7/wine_quality_classification/assets/19282931/bdaffad4-811f-4aba-8150-2a284602cc2e">